 There are several colleges and local bakeries that teach bread baking in the form of workshops.
 These include introductions to bread baking courses, along with advanced technical workshops depending on what is around and how far you are willing to travel.

-Get my guide on how to work out how much you should charge for your products.
+If you get to the point where you decide to start a bakery business.
+See my guide on how to work out how much you should charge for your bread products.

 Hi, I’m Gareth Busby, a baker, bread baking coach and college lecturer.
 I’m here to help you make better bread and learn about the baking industry.